interledger/rfcs/0010-connector-to-connector-protocol/0010-connector-to-connector-protocol.md

 Connectors discover their peers through out-of-band communication, or by looking at https://connector.land and contacting the administrator of another connector.

-Once peered, two connectors have a ledger between them; this is often a ledger with just two accounts.
+Once peered, two connectors have a ledger between them.

 There are two ways for connectors to peer with each other: symmetric, and asymmetric.
 In symmetric peering, the ledger between the two connectors is administered collaboratively by the two connectors, optionally relying on a trusted third party (validator).
 In asymmetric peering, the ledger is administered by one of the two